zengjixiang/jina/docs/concepts/serving/executor/containerize.md

 You need Docker installed locally to reproduce the example below.

-## Install Jina in the Docker image
+## Install Jina-serve in the Docker image

-Jina **must** be installed inside the Docker image.
+Jina-serve **must** be installed inside the Docker image.
 This can be achieved in one of two ways:

-- Use a [Jina based image](https://hub.docker.com/r/jinaai/jina) as the base image in your Dockerfile.
+- Use a [Jina-serve based image](https://hub.docker.com/r/jinaai/jina) as the base image in your Dockerfile.
-This ensures that everything needed for Jina to run the Executor is installed.
+This ensures that everything needed for Jina-serve to run the Executor is installed.

 ```dockerfile
 FROM jinaai/jina:3-py38-perf
 ```

 - Install Jina like any other Python package.
-You can do this by specifying Jina in `requirements.txt`, or by including the `pip install jina` command as part of the image building process.
+You can do this by specifying Jina in `requirements.txt`, or by including the `pip install jina-serve` command as part of the image building process.

 ```dockerfile
 RUN pip install jina